-Fairleigh Dickinson University Integrity Policy is printed in the Fairleigh Dickinson University Undergraduate or Graduate Studies Bulletin.
-You may access these documents online.
-Please read Policy and the sanction for violating the policy.
+Fairleigh Dickinson University Integrity Policy is posted on the FDU website (www.fdu.edu).
+Please read Policy and the sanctions for violating the policy.
 Students are expected to do their own work on course requirements and to report observed violations of the Academic Integrity Policy to their instructor.
 Paper must cite sources.
-The faculty of the Henry P. Becton School of Nursing and Allied Health consider any violation by a student a serious matter and they will apply sanctions outlined in the Bulletin.
+The faculty of the Henry P. Becton School of Nursing and Allied Health consider any violation by a student a serious matter and they will apply sanctions outlined in the policy.